d3b4g/leonids/_posts/Powershell_logging.md

 #### Conclusion

 PowerShell generate large number of events and logs, due to this, organizations should carefully consider which events to log and send to monitorying systems.
-At a minimum, aggregating and monitoring suspicious script block logging events, EID 4104 with level “warning”, in a SIEM or other log monitoring tool.
-These events provide the best opportunity to identify evidence of compromise while maintaining a minimal dataset.